Waqt Ne Kiya – The Introspective Songs of Kaifi Azmi

 * Tu hi saagar hai tu hi kinara (the Sulakshana Pandit intro hit)

-The changing trends in cinema and music made life difficult for many a music makers and lyricists.
+The changing trends in cinema and music made life difficult for many a music maker and lyricist.
 Kaifi stayed rock solid.
 Mahesh Bhatt’s critically-acclaimed 1982 venture, Arth, saw Kaifi excel and hit the top of popularity charts.
 Composed by Chitra Singh and Jagjit Singh and sung by ghazal king, Jagjit Singh Tum itna jo muskura rahi ho became a massive hit across generations of music lovers.
 How can one ever outgrow the young musician’s simple and straight-from-the-heart attempts to make his lady love smile through her tears.

-The other ghazals of Arth are equally introspective and heart-touching and perhaps more popular.
+The other ghazals of Arth were equally introspective and heart-touching and perhaps more popular.
 Jhuki jhuki si nazar beqaraar hai ke nahin is one of the most confident love songs you may have come across.
 It is as if the singer knows every move, every thought of his beloved –

 Tu apne dil ki jawaan dhadkanon ko ginke bataa